danielyefet/react-input-auto-format/README.md

 ## Everything else

 All other props work the same as you would expect for a native input component.
-If you want the formatted value, use a normal `onChange` attribute and pull out `event.target.value`.
+If you want the formatted value, use a standard `onChange` attribute and pull out `event.target.value`.